DataDog/hiring-engineers/answers.md

     }},
  ```
 * Any metric from the Integration on your Database with the anomaly function applied.
-This is as well the body I have used on Postman
+This is as well the body I have used on Postman.
+I have used the percent usage connections for alerting
  ```
  {"definition": {
    "type": "timeseries",